David Bowie 1989 – Tin Machine 1 Era

 🏛️ Local Club (Unannounced)

-🎸 Event: Secret Warm-up: The First Live Test
+🎸 Event: Live: Secret Warm-up and The First Live Test

-🗒️ Note: While recording at Compass Point, the band performs an unannounced 5-song set at a local club.
-Bowie, sporting a beard and playing rhythm guitar, is reportedly not recognized by half the audience until he starts singing.
-This secret gig confirms the band’s “non-theatrical” live direction.
+🗒️ Notes: While recording and mixing in the Bahamas, the band performs an unannounced 5-song set at a local club.
+Bowie, sporting a beard and playing rhythm guitar, is reportedly not recognized by much of the audience until he begins singing.
+This secret gig confirms the band’s non-theatrical live direction.

 🏛️ Press Conference / Interviews

-🎸 Event: Official Media Launch: Introducing the Band
+🎸 Event: Strategic: Official Media Launch and Introducing the Band

-🗒️ Note: Bowie and the band conduct a series of intensive press interviews.
-David consistently deflects personal questions, redirecting focus to the Sales brothers and Reeves Gabrels.
-He famously states: “I’m just the singer in this band.”
+🗒️ Notes: Bowie and the band conduct intensive press interviews.
+He consistently deflects personal questions, redirecting focus to the Sales brothers and Reeves Gabrels.
+He famously tells journalists: “I’m just the singer in this band,” emphasizing the democratic nature of the project.

-🗒️ Note: The self-titled debut album is released.
-It reaches No. 3 in the UK charts.
-The abrasive, unpolished sound and lack of radio-friendly hits polarize the fanbase, but critics note its influence on the emerging alternative rock scene.
+🗒️ Notes: The self-titled debut album is released, reaching No. 3 in the UK charts.
+The abrasive, unpolished sound and lack of radio-friendly hits polarize the fanbase, though critics later note its influence on the emerging alternative rock and grunge scenes.

 🏛️ Rehearsal Studio

-🗒️ Note: Final rehearsals for the upcoming club tour.
-The band adds 5th member Kevin Armstrong on rhythm guitar and keyboards to thicken the live sound.
-The setlist is designed to be played at maximum volume to emphasize the group’s “power trio plus one” dynamic.
+🗒️ Notes: Final rehearsals for the upcoming club tour.
+The band adds Kevin Armstrong on rhythm guitar and keyboards to thicken the live sound.
+The setlist is designed to be played at maximum volume to emphasize the group’s aggressive “power trio plus one” dynamic.

 🏛️ The Armory / International Rock Awards

-🗒️ Note: Tin Machine performs ‘Heaven’s in Here’ live on television.
+🗒️ Notes: Tin Machine performs ‘Heaven’s in Here’ live on television.
 It is the public’s first look at the band in action.
-The performance is raw and chaotic, featuring Hunt Sales’ aggressive drumming and Reeves Gabrels’ unorthodox guitar feedback.
+The performance is raw and chaotic, featuring Hunt Sales‘ aggressive drumming and Reeves Gabrels‘ unorthodox, feedback-heavy guitar style.

 Tin Machine Tour: The Club Circuit – June 1989